Table of Contexts

 3b.
 How will you organize the data?

-You can build your data tables in these programs and add the links to your lesson plans.
-Be sure to use a “anyone with the link can view” sharable link in your lesson plans.
+You can build your data tables in MS Word, Excel, Sheets etc, and add the links to your lesson plans.
+Be sure to use an “anyone with the link can view” sharable link in your lesson plans.

 A rubric is a nice evaluation tool for writing skills.